A note on the vacuum structure to lattice Euclidean quantum gravity: Vacuum structure

-the number $\xi\neq0$.
-In this section averaging $\langle\ldots\rangle$ means averaging according to (\ref{MeanField}) in case of $J\longrightarrow0$.
-It can be argued that, by analogy with (\ref{small81}), the number $\zeta\neq0$ also \footnote{Indeed, the quantity $\zeta$ is proportional to the vacuum average of the fermionic contribution to the energy-momentum tensor.
-However, even in flat space-time, the vacuum average of the matter energy-momentum tensor has the form $\langle T^{ab}\rangle=\const\cdot\delta^{ab}$, where $\const\sim\l_P^{-4}$.}.
-Hence
+Here the averaging $\langle\ldots\rangle$ means averaging according to (\ref{Partition_Function}) or (\ref{MeanField}) in case of $J\longrightarrow0$.
+It can be argued that, by analogy with (\ref{small81}), the number $\zeta\neq0$ also.
+Indeed, the quantity $\zeta$ is proportional to the vacuum average of the fermionic contribution to the energy-momentum tensor.
+However, even in flat space-time, the vacuum average of the matter energy-momentum tensor has the form $\langle T^{ab}\rangle=\const\cdot\delta^{ab}$, where $\const\sim\l_P^{-4}$.
+Thus we have: